sdiehl/wiwinwlh/tutorial.md

 λ: :trace main                     -- Run a function to generate a sequence of evaluation steps
 λ: :hist                           -- Step backwards from a breakpoint through previous steps of evaluation
 λ: :back                           -- Step backwards a single step at a time through the history
+λ: :forward                        -- Step forward a single step at a time through the history
 ```

 Stacktraces